Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Artifact Removal via Pulse Detection and Reconstruction

 \section{Artifact Removal via Pulse Detection and Reconstruction}

 This section presents a systematic approach to cardiac artifact removal that exploits the impulsive nature of cardiac pulses.
 Algebraic differentiation with carefully chosen parameters transforms the signal model \eqref{eq:signal_model_dirac} into a form where impulsive components dominate over baseline drift, power line interference, and measurement noise.
 Threshold-based detection identifies pulse start times in each channel, and cross-channel clustering distinguishes cardiac pulses from localized artifacts.
-Amplitude estimation and signal reconstruction then subtract only cardiac pulses, preserving EHG activity.